-"Focusing on long-term fiscal sustainability (smooth tax strategies)", and "Planning for future growth" were the top budget process priories iden iden by respondents in the survey.
+"Focusing on long-term fiscal sustainability (smooth tax strategies)", and "Planning for future growth" were the top budget process prioriles iden iden iden in the survey.

-The least important priories included "preparing for and reacent reacent reacent in the economy" and "finding ways to lower property taxes in the future."
+The least important priories included "preparing for and reacing to changes in the economy" and "finding ways to lower property taxes in the future."